 - Back over incidents of people or other equipment.
 OSHA states that dump trucks followed by semi-trucks and ordinary pickups are responsible for the majority of back over incidents in the past 10 years on the job.

 - Tip over of entire truck or the bed of an articulating dump truck.
 Tip overs can cause serious injury to both the operator or ground personnel.

 - Property damage incidents.
-Due to the sizes of these trucks and lack of room of some job sites, there is a lot of money lost due to property damage incidents.
+Due to the sizes of these trucks and the lack of room at some job sites, there is a lot of money lost due to property damage incidents.

 - Slips, trips, and falls.
-Climbing on and off of the equipment multiple times a day puts an operator at risk for falling while getting in and out of the cab.
+Climbing on and off of the equipment multiple times a day puts an operator at risk of falling while getting in and out of the cab.

 Best Practices When Operating and Working Around Dump Trucks